weng1102/reading_app/curriculum/aboutcompanion.md

 The look and feel application wide and can be changed based on individual cascading style sheets and internal application settings.
 More specifically, the font sizing and line spacing can be modified for each page based on the user’s desire to ensure the best viewing.

 ### Speech recognition
-First and foremost, the reading companion reads along with the user by listening while the user reads aloud, recognizes and advances the current word to be spoken to the next word, waits for the correct word to be spoken and eventually states the word after prescribed attempts.
+First and foremost, the reading companion reads along with the user by listening while the user reads aloud, recognizes and advances the current word to be spoken to the next word, waits for the correct word to be spoken and when necessary eventually skips to the subsequent word.

 To balance the therapeutic challenge with ongoing self doubt and resultant frustration, the app assumes the word recognition responsibility and affords the reader a (configurable) number of retries before the "stuck" word is recited and the next word is highlighted.